cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 Location
 --------
-By default, Loom logs are located at /var/log/loom.
-This can be changed by editing the corresponding /etc/default/loom-server, /etc/default/loom-ui, or /etc/default/loom-provisioner file.
+By default, Loom logs are located at ``/var/log/loom``.
+This can be changed by editing the corresponding ``/etc/default/loom-server``, ``/etc/default/loom-ui``, or ``/etc/default/loom-provisioner`` file.

 Options
 -------
-Log options for the server, such as log level, can be changed by editing the /etc/loom/conf/logback.xml file.
-Log level for the provisioner and ui can be changed by editing the corresponding /etc/default/loom-ui or /etc/default/loom-provisioner file.
+Log options for the server, such as log level, can be changed by editing the ``/etc/loom/conf/logback.xml`` file.
+Log level for the provisioner and ui can be changed by editing the corresponding ``/etc/default/loom-ui`` or ``/etc/default/loom-provisioner`` file.

 Rotation
 --------
+Loom depends on the external Linux utility logrotate to rotate its logs.
+Loom packages contain logrotate configurations in ``/etc/logrotate.d`` but it does not perform the rotations itself.
+Please ensure logrotate is enabled on your Loom hosts.

 .. _common-issues:
 Common Installation Issues